 The annual meeting of the members of this corporation shall be held on the date set each year by the Board of Directors.
 Each member shall be given notice of the date, time, and place of this meeting by electronic mail at least seven days before the meeting.

 Those members present at the annual meeting constitute a quorum.
 Action is taken by an affirmative vote of a majority of members present, unless these bylaws or the law provide differently.

 The ultimate authority and responsibility for the governance of CLAC resides with the Board of Directors.

 The Board shall elect a Chair to conduct meetings and to perform other duties imposed on the Chair by these bylaws.

-The Board shall consist of six members who are CLAC Representatives.
-Members of the Board shall serve with one third of the Board retiring each year.
+The Board shall consist of seven members who are CLAC Representatives.
+Members of the Board shall serve with two or three Board members retiring each year.
 Terms of appointment coincide with the fiscal year.
 Board members shall be elected to no more than two consecutive full terms.
 Positions vacated at the end of a term shall be filled through nomination by the Board and election by CLAC members.
 Board elections will be conducted in accordance with CLAC Board Policies.

 Any Board member may be removed, with or without cause, at a membership meeting called for that purpose, by a vote of a majority of members entitled to vote at an election of Board members.